Singapore Downtown Self-Guided Walking Tour

 Sticks of Satay at Zion Riverside Food Center in Singapore

-The building, with its cast-iron arches and clock tower, house some of the best hawker stalls in Singapore.
-Our top recommendations are Indian Curry House and Thunder Tea Rice (for phenomenal – and healthy – cuisine).
-But, if visiting in the evening, sit outside and enjoy sticks of flame-cooked satay.
+Our top recommendations are Urban Roti & Grill and Thunder Tea Rice (for phenomenal – and healthy – options).
+If visiting in the evening, join the crowds outside and enjoy sticks of flame-cooked satay.

 Platter of spicy Indian Food at Telok Ayer (Lau Pa Sat) market in Singapore

-If you want to continue your trek with more Free Walking Tours in Singapore, use our other free walking routes in Singapore to discover the Attractions at Marina Bay and Things To See in Chinatown
+That completes our walk to top sights in Singapore Downtown!
+If you want to continue your trek with more free walking tours in Singapore, discover the Attractions at Marina Bay and Things To See in Chinatown

 Downtown Singapore Walking Tour Map of Sights